victorchall/EveryDream2trainer/doc/TRAINING.md

+# Starting a training session

 Here are some example commands to get you started, you can copy paste them into your command line and press enter.
 Make sure the last line does not have ^ but all other lines do.

+**First, open a command line, then make sure to activate the environment:**

+    activate_venv.bat

+You should see your command line show ```(venv)``` at the beginning of the line.
+If you don't, something went wrong with setup.

+I recommend you copy one of the examples below and keep it in a text file for future reference.
+Your settings are logged in the logs folder, but you'll need to make a command to start training.

 Training examples: